bigomics/omicsplayground-doc/dataprep/dataprep_example.rst

 --------------------------------------------------------------------------------
 Given FASTQ files, users can employ a ``counts_from_FASTQ.R`` script to obtain gene counts through quality control, trimming, quantification of gene abundance, and so on.
-Although the script default choice is `Salmon
+Although the script' default choice is `Salmon
 <https://combine-lab.github.io/salmon/>`__, users can modify it and use any
 other software, including `Kallisto <https://pachterlab.github.io/kallisto/>`__ or `Star <http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/STAR.posix/doc/STARmanual.pdf>`__.